 #2 Take an Aerial Tour of the Na Pali Coast

-The Na Pali Coastline is one of the most picturesque places in the state of Hawaii and a can’t miss for those visiting Kauai.
-With jagged cliffs and interesting topography that can only be appreciated in person, we recommend a helicopter tour of Kauai’s most scenic locations with the folks at Blue Hawaiian Helicopters.
-While many ambitious travelers choose to explore this famous coastline via an 11 mile, one-way hike along Kalalau Trail, viewing it from above is a perspective unlike any other.
+The Na Pali Coastline is one of the most picturesque places in the state of Hawaii and a ca n’t-miss for those visiting Kauai.
+With jagged cliffs and interesting topography that can only be appreciated in person, we recommend a helicopter tour of Kauai’s most scenic locations.
+While many ambitious travelers choose to explore this famous coastline via an 11-mile, one-way hike along Kalalau Trail, viewing it from above is a perspective unlike any other.